Stunning hotel and restaurant in the east Devon countryside. Imaginative food, incredible style”

 The informal Garden Restaurant is flooded with light and interesting detail: taxidermy butterfly collections, Kilner jars of colourful plant infusions, terracotta pots bursting with fragrant herbs.
 You can also dine on the terrace, looking over the valley.

-But it was dessert that blew us away: a tasting platter of lemon-balm strawberries, honey and lavender set cream with raspberry sorbet, a triple-mint chocolate tart and gin jelly with cucumber sorbet, all paired with dessert wines.
+The desserts equally blew us away: a tasting platter of lemon-balm strawberries, honey and lavender set cream with raspberry sorbet, a triple-mint chocolate tart and gin jelly with orange sorbet, all paired with dessert wines.
 The sommeliers couldn't be more helpful, or the wines more delicious.

 Breakfast was equally imaginative, the buffet including orange honey, plum compote to adorn creamy yoghurt, and poached pears with a hint of ginger.
 We loved our avocado and poached eggs on sourdough, and sneaked out granola squares for the drive home.
 If you just want something simple (a bacon sandwich, pastries, eggs on toast), there's a 'Smaller' menu.